semgrep/semgrep/semgrep/tests/README.md

 ### `qa/`

-QA tests are automated quality assurance scenarios, such as running semgrep on various real life repositories.
+QA tests are automated quality assurance scenarios, such as running Semgrep on various real life repositories.

 These need to run only when doing QA for releases, and can be run with `make qa-test` instead of `make test`.